Doughnut (economic model): Criticism

+The doughnut model has been criticized for lacking empirical support.
+In a study by economists Ashruta Acharya, Vincent Geloso, and Aleksander Psurek, the doughnut model was formalized to test its central thesis that capitalism and economic freedom create social and ecological imbalances.
+The authors found no empirical support for this prediction.
+On the contrary, the results often showed that higher levels of economic freedom were associated with less imbalance according to the measures derived from the model.
+The authors concluded that the doughnut model is not supported by the available data.

 Welfare economist Erik Schokkaert notes that Raworth raises important challenges for achieving a better development path, but does not address specifics such as which measure of well-being should replace GDP or how exactly to ensure decent material consumption for all while respecting planetary boundaries.
 He argues that her criticism targets a caricature of mainstream economics, making it a straw man.
 Although there is room for debate on issues such as methodological individualism, these are absent from her work.
 Schokkaert further observes that economic science has moved beyond simplistic assumptions and is increasingly empirically oriented, focusing on behavioral agents in imperfect markets influenced by non-monetary factors.
 His main concern is that Raworth’s approach mixes positive (factual) and normative considerations, with policy prescriptions based largely on beliefs, hopes, and convictions, rather than on serious empirical analysis.
 Rather than rejecting mainstream economics, he suggests building coalitions with real mainstream economists who share her views that markets must be embedded in a broader societal context, account for resource constraints and power inequalities, and recognize that humans are motivated by more than self-interest and make decisions with limited rationality—perspectives already present in mainstream economics.